 TVA has trail blazed a new attitude toward guidance during the year in Israel.
 Our staff is extremely hands-on.
 The administration, the Em-bayit, the Rakezet, the madrichot, the guidance counselor, and many of the teachers are extremely well acquainted with each and every student.
 In addition to formal, scheduled meetings, there are constant discussions between various staff members to make sure that every student is getting what she needs at all times.
 In addition, the staff is extremely accessible to the students and they feel very comfortable coming to them at any time when they have an issue or challenge to deal with.

 We also offer a wide variety of mental health services.
 Guidance counselor, Dina Kessler, M.Sc., heads the team and directs both the formal and informal services.
-In terms of formal services, the students are offered a course in Torah and psychology which presents key concepts in mental wellness through a Torah lens.
 We focus on how to make behavioral changes in a way that allows the students to integrate the concepts of middot with practical methods of habit change.
-As part of our behavioral growth program, we also have our students take the VIA strength assessment to identify and highlight their strengths.
+As part of our personal growth program, we also have our students take the VIA strength assessment to identify and highlight their strengths.
 This can be especially helpful in the leadership components of our program, where a student can use this information to tailor their leadership style and contributions.

 MTVA is a program that nurtures independent adults within a structured framework.
 Students live in wonderful apartments in the heart of Jerusalem and are integrated into the local community and synagogues.
 An Eim Bayit (house mother), Educational Director, and a staff of madrichot (counselors) help them navigate the transition to independent adulthood successfully.
-Students walk to shul and the beit midrash and shop in the neighborhood.
-At the same time, there is a nightly curfew and there is a zero tolerance policy for alcohol.
+Students walk to shul and the Beit Midrash and shop in the neighborhood.
+At the same time, there is a nightly curfew and there is a zero-tolerance policy for alcohol or other substances.

 Please navigate to http://www.tvaisrael.org/daily-schedule.html for a sample schedule.